-Here we are just south and above what will be the beginning of where I will be cutting into the slope to reshape it.
+Here we are just to the south and above the prior slide at what will be the beginning of where I will be cutting into the slope to reshape it.
 The track is about six to eight feet wide, too narrow for a car, or even most wagons.
 Even without Mr. McKiernan's road below, the original slope would never have been level across it as it is here.
 It is almost as if this was an even older road, one made long ago, except that the only "older road" made before Charley McKiernan built his toll road in the 1850s, was the path made by the Indians of Mission Santa Clara for the Spanish in August of 1791.